New Construction vs Replacement Windows

 Editor's Reply

 Bob, there is no clear winner in the retro/new construction question.
 There are pros and cons to both.
-Retro is often cheaper, but you lose some glass area and there can be some moisture issues, depending on you walls etc.
+Retro is often cheaper, but you lose some glass area and there can be some moisture issues, depending on you walls etc. New construction is more expensive, saves some glass area, and possibly offers better protection against moisture in walls.

 This is where a bunch of bids helps you out.
-The installers/companies basically provide free opinions on which they think you need, costs, process, etc.
+The installers/companies basically provide free opinions on which they think you need, costs, process, etc. Keep getting them until you feel like you know the real answer for your project!

 Tom - HWRC Editor - from 2017